jvalue/jayvee/rfc/0012-invalid-values/README.md

 In the future, we might add more meta columns in this manner to the meta table.

 #### Meta Table Linked
-An additional table is created with the naming convention `<value table name>_META`.
-In this table, there are columns that mirror the structure of the original table.
-For each column in the value table, we introduce three meta columns:
+There is an additional global table `VALUES_META`.
+In this table, there are columns describing meta information of values.
+- `id`, used for linking in the value tables,
-- `<value column name>_isValid`, flag whether the value in the value column is valid or not,
+- `isValid`, flag whether the value in the value column is valid or not,
-- `<value column name>_details`, text for describing how the invalid value emerged,
+- `details`, text for describing how the invalid value emerged,
-- `<value column name>_lastValidValue`, the last valid value before turning invalid.
+- `lastValidValue`, the last valid value before turning invalid.

+The actual tables have an additional column per value column with the naming scheme `>value column name>_META` that uses the `id` of the `VALUES_META` table as foreign key.

 Invalid values in the value table are assigned to `null`.
 As an implication, all value columns must be `nullable`.